amenzwa/clrs/README.md

 ## *Jupyter notebooks for CLRS algorithms*

 This project implements some of the interesting algorithms (mostly graphs) described in the textbook [*Introduction to Algorithms*](https://www.amazon.com/Introduction-Algorithms-fourth-Thomas-Cormen/dp/026204630X) (4ed 2022) by Professors Cormen, Leiserson, Rivest, and Stein (CLRS 4ed).
 The Python programmes and the associated explanations are presented as [Jupyter](https://www.amazon.com/Introduction-Algorithms-fourth-Thomas-Cormen/dp/026204630X) notebook interactive documents.

-The intended audience is the first year Computer Science students taking algorithms, especially those using CLRS, one of the most popular algorithms textbooks.
+The primary audience of this project is the first year Computer Science students taking algorithms, especially those using CLRS, one of the most popular algorithms textbooks.
+The main purpose here is to walk the student through CLRS, which can be quite theoretical at places, and show how to convert the mathematics and English descriptions into programmes.
+The secondary audience is the IT practitioners interested in algorithm design and implementation.

+## *installation*

 You will need a copy of CLRS 4ed and you will want to be able to interact with the `.ipynb` IPython notebooks.
 If you merely wish to read the pre-rendered documents, just click on the `.ipynb` notebooks in this project [repository](https://github.com/amenzwa/clrs).
 GitHub will render the notebooks as static web pages.